maegul/ResChapter/our-first-web-page.md

 console.log(data);
 ```

 Nothing will happen to the web page itself.
 You need to open up the console of your browser.
+How\`to do this will vary from browser to browser, but search in help for "console" or google your browser and "console" and you'll get there.
+All it takes is finding it in your browser's menus.
+What you'll see in the console is the word "Object" somewhere.
+This is your data set.
+You should be able to click it to expand it and see the whole data set.

 ---